 - Large increases in swelling or your joints feel 'hot' or are red

-6 exercises for knee pain to try out
+Exercises for knee pain to try

 1. Elliptical machine

-Shelly says an elliptical machine is great for working out and burning calories while being kind to your knees.
-“It’s low-impact and even though you are burning calories, there is less pressure on your knees because your feet never lift off the pedals.
-Start with 10-minute workouts and build up your stamina and endurance slowly.”
+Physical therapist Donna Shelly says an elliptical machine is great for working out and burning calories while being kind to your knees.
+"It's low-impact and even though you are burning calories, there is less pressure on your knees because your feet never lift off the pedals.
+Start with 10-minute workouts and build up your stamina and endurance slowly."

 Shelly believes swimming is one of the best forms of exercise for people with knee problems.
 She said, "Being in water takes the pressure off the knees and is ideal for improving mobility.
 You can burn a lot of calories quickly and work all of your muscle groups.
 If your swimming stroke isn’t particularly strong, you can try aqua aerobics, or using water weights for resistance training to mix things up."